USPS/api-examples/README.md

 The following fields are used to assure that a label is generated:
 - Account Type, specify the type of payment account, either EPS or PERMIT;
-- Account Number, specify the account number for either the EPS or PERMIT account (e.g. permit number), and
+- Account Number, specify the account number for either the EPS or PERMIT account (e.g., permit number), and
 - Permit ZIP Code, specify the permit ZIP code for the PERMIT account. it is not required for an EPS account.

 ###  Set the payment account for Domestic Label (V2):